Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "A Gaoian’s sense of smell is many orders of magnitude more sensitive than ours," he explained.
 "And I gather the Great Father’s nose is legendarily sensitive."

 "Exactly."
 Daar again flicked an ear and snorted air out of his nose as though trying to dislodge whatever scent had so assaulted him.
 "Trust me, I can smell it.
 It’s... uh, redolent of sour oil, and byproducts of semiconductor manufacture.
-It’s, uh…a little bit *metallic.* Yeah.
+It’s, uh... a little bit *metallic.* Yeah.
 Ain’t no living thing should stink that way."

 "It won’t be a *powerful* scent," Nofl elaborated.
 "His body is releasing the actual odorants in negligible amounts, but I daresay there don’t need to be many of them."

-"Right…Director Tran."
-The Great Father rose to his feet and…towered…over the rest of them.
+"Right...
+Director Tran."
+The Great Father rose to his feet and... towered... over the rest of them.
 Up until this point he’d remained on four paws and thereby seemed smaller than he really was.
 Now, his head was just shy of scraping the ceiling.
-"I need ‘yer professional opinion, by which I mean the opinion o’ the Directorate: can…his name?"
+"I need ‘yer professional opinion, by which I mean the opinion o’ the Directorate: can... his name?"

 "Leemu.
 Clanless.
 I gather he was a propulsion mechanic at a deep space layover on the far side of Locayl space before they decided to travel here."

 "Right.
 Leemu.
 I’ll have my people look into that.
-Anyway…what is his prognosis?
+Anyway... what is his prognosis?
 I need the best answer ‘ya can get me."

 Tran stepped up to the glass and reviewed the information that Nofl had shared with him.
 It made for pessimistic reading.